How God helps those who

 God is there, in those times, ready to help us:

 For I am the Lord, your God,

 I will help you.

 2. HIS LOVING HELP

-However, I will say that even after choosing the right path, through accepting God’s guidance or directives, it is not always going to be easy.
+Firstly though, I will say that even after choosing the right path in life, through accepting God’s guidance or directives, it is not always going to be easy.
 There may well be hard work ahead.
 But the results should be satisfying!

 Certainly, from my extensive experience and evaluation, if you have recognised the way God ‘wants you to go’, and you do go with that in trust, then he will often assist by supporting that right path out of his love for you.
 As such, God’s ‘helping hand’, also known as “providence”, is often received when we willingly follow his guidance.

 Of course this provides further belief building evidence of his presence in our lives.
-Two quotes from the Old Testament:
+Quotes from the Old Testament:

 The Lord himself goes before you

 and will be with you;